rabbia67/rabbia67.github.io/README.md

 - `src/components/layout/` - Layout components (Navbar, Footer)
 - `src/components/sections/` - Main page sections
 - `src/utils/` - Utility functions

+## Customization

+To customize this portfolio for your own use:
+1. Update personal information in the components
+2. Replace project details in the Projects section
+3. Modify skills and experience to match your own
+4. Update contact information and social links

 ## License